webpack/webpack.js.org/src/content/plugins/limit-chunk-count-plugin.md

 ### `minChunkSize`

-To keep chunk size above the specified limit by merging chunks that are smaller than the limit, use [MinChunkSizePlugin)[/plugins/min-chunk-size-plugin]
+Keeping chunk size above the specified limit is no longer a feature of this plugin.
+Use [MinChunkSizePlugin)[/plugins/min-chunk-size-plugin] instead.

 ## Usage via CLI